Miguel Pereira Castillo: Early years and studies

-Miguel Pereira Castillo was born on September 26, 1947 in Cayey, Puerto Rico.
+Miguel Pereira Castillo was born on September 26, 1947, in Cayey, Puerto Rico.
 His parents were two schoolteachers, Miguel and Gilda.
 Pereira studied in Puerto Rico public school system, obtaining his high school diploma from the Benjamin Harrison High School in his hometown.

 In 1964, Pereira enrolled in the University of Puerto Rico in Río Piedras to complete a Bachelor's degree in psychology.
 While studying there, he had his first military experience with the Reserve Officers' Training Corps (ROTC).
 Pereira graduated in 1968 in the middle of the Vietnam War.

 Military and professional career

 After graduating, Pereira joined the United States Air Force and became a rescue helicopter pilot during the Vietnam War.
 During that time, he accrued more than 1,000 flight hours.
-While serving with the 40th Aerospace Rescue and Recovery Squadron Pereira was shot down on December 27, 1972 while flying a rescue mission 22 mi away from Hanoi.
+While serving with the 40th Aerospace Rescue and Recovery Squadron Pereira was shot down on December 27, 1972, while flying a rescue mission 22 mi away from Hanoi.
 He also received a shot on his right arm for which he received a Purple Heart.
 He would later receive a Silver Star as well.

-After five years, Pereira earned a scholarship to study law at Hofstra University in New York.
-After passing the bar exam, he returned to the Air Force at the United States Air Force Judge Advocate General's Corps.
-After that, he started working for the United States Department of Justice in Washington, D.C.
-He worked as a district attorney for 12 years.
+After five years, Pereira earned a scholarship to study law at Hofstra University School of Law in New York.
+After passing the bar exam, he returned to the Air Force at the United States Air Force Judge Advocate General's Corps where he served from 1976 to 1988.
+After that, he started working as a trial attorney for the United States Department of Justice in Washington, D.C.
+He worked as assistant United States Attorney for the District of Puerto Rico for 10 years.